grame-cncm/faust-web-component/README.md

 ## Demo

+Concrete use-cases can be seen:

-A concrete use-case can be seen in the this [updated version](https://ijc8.me/faustdoc/) of the Faust documentation site.
+- in the this [updated version](https://ijc8.me/faustdoc/) of the Faust documentation site.
+- in this [faust-web-widget](https://codepen.io/St-phane-Letz/pen/LYMWybP) and [faust-web-editor](https://codepen.io/St-phane-Letz/pen/YzdZZoK) editable pages.

 ## TODO

 Possible improvements:

 - audio input via file (including some stock signals)
 - greater configurability via HTML attributes